mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 <!--
 What these projects and features have in common is that they create communities which support the different stages creative spiral.
 The importance of creating and facilitating different forms of participation in communities and for that community to function a motivating factor and reflective tool for young producers is key to the socio-cultural and constructionist schools of educational research.
 This line of thinking can be traced back to to Papert's early focus on objects to think with and creating shareable concrete artefacts. -->

-### ACTIVITY - USING DESIGN APPROACHES IN THE CLASSROOM
+### ACTIVITY - USING DESIGN-BASED APPROACHES IN THE CLASSROOM

 You can ask you self the following questions to try to check if you can use some of the beneficial aspects of design-based approaches in your classroom.